A lucky bargain hunter became a millionaire after finding an original print of the Declaration of Independence in the frame of an old painting.

 After Michael Sparks' lucky find made the news in February 2007, Stan Caffy contacted reporter Mary Hance of the Tennessean

-and told her that he was the one who had (unwittingly) donated the valuable document to the Music City Thrift store in March 2006:
+and claimed that he was the one who had (unwittingly) donated the valuable document to the Music City Thrift store in March 2006:

 "I bought it at a yard sale in Donelson about 10 years, ago, in Donelson Hills, I think," said Stan Caffy, a pipe fitter.